AgileVentures/av-static-website/source/blog_articles/2017-09-13-av-ecosystem-review-clearing-the-backlog.html.markdown

 Switched to a new branch '1750_client_type'
 ```

-I guess part of me leans on I should be leaving this for Matt.
+I guess part of me leans towards leaving this for Matt.
 However, I think I have to put the project and the wider community first here.
 Perhaps my comments/suggestions were too pernickety and that put Matt off.
 Perhaps I was being remiss in not just merging it earlier - the build was green, but I'm also the devops person who has to pick up the pieces if it goes wrong.
 I had Praveen test his own new feature and bug fix on staging before deploying code yesterday - that seems like a good plan, but I don't think I can put pressure on Matt on this one at this time.

-The two things that I was asking Matt for were to pull the motivation for this feature into a separate feature file, although I note I didn't do that myself in the opportunities link addition feature :-/  There was also checking the rest of the system about whether the introduction of a new event type would clash with other areas - doing a search over the codebase I see we do have checks for the two previous types in Twitter notifications, but we've turned those off, so that's no biggy.
+The two things that I was asking Matt for were, one, to pull the motivation for this feature into a separate feature file, although I note I didn't do that myself in the opportunities link addition feature :-/  And secondly checking the rest of the system about whether the introduction of a new event type would clash with other areas - doing a search over the codebase I see we do have checks for the two previous types in Twitter notifications, but we've turned those off, so that's no biggy.
 There's something in the EventHelper module:

 ```rb
 module EventHelper